NicoV00/holbertonschool-AirBnB_clone/README.md

 ## Description

 The AirBnB Clone Project is a Python application that simulates some of the basic functionalities of the Airbnb platform.
-It includes a command-line interface (CLI) for managing and interacting with different data models such as users, states, cities, places, reviews, and amenities.
-This project serves as a learning tool for building a complex software application from scratch.
+It includes a command-line interface for managing and interacting with different data models such as users, states, cities, places, reviews, and amenities.

-## Command Interpreter (CLI)
+## Command Interpreter

 ### How to Start It